Everything you need to know about Lifetime ISAs

 You deposit £2,000 into your LISA.
 HMRC will add a £500 bonus, so you’ll have £2,500.
 The bonus is based on the amount of money you pay in, not the value of your investments.
 The bonus is paid into your account as cash and you can then decide where to invest it.

-You can’t open a LISA on a child’s behalf, but once they open the account themselves, you can gift money them cash to deposit into their LISA.
+You can’t open a LISA on a child’s behalf, but once they open the account themselves, you can gift them money to deposit into their LISA.

 You won’t pay tax on any income or capital gains from investments held within a LISA and, if you complete a tax return, you do not need to declare any LISA interest, income or capital gains.